vgwb/Antura_arabic/docs/revised/Antura Minigames Interface.md

 ***note: MiniGame namespaces may change***

+# Making a minigame accessible from the core application

+A minigame does not exist in a vacuum.
+The core app needs to know of its existance and how to handle it.
+For this purpose, the following should be performed:
+ * a new entry named *MyNewMasterpiece* should be added to the **MiniGameCode** enumerator
+ * the database should be updated to support the new minigame. (refer to the **Database.md** document)  This requires:
+	* adding a new **MiniGameData** entry
+	* updating the table of **PlaySessionData** to support the new minigame at a given learning block
+ * **MiniGameAPI.ConfigureMiniGame()** should be updated to provide the correct configuration for the new minigame code.
+ *  **LogAI.GetLearnRules(MiniGameCode code)** should be updated to provide the correct logging rules for the new minigame.

+***note: the above requirements are bound to change as it couples minigames with the core codebase***

 # Game Structure

-Here is described the software architecture that should be followed by your mini-games.
+Here we describe the software architecture that should be followed by your mini-games.
-If you copied the Mini-game template, the main classes are already partially implemented to be compliant with such architecture.
+If you copied the Minigame template, the main classes are already partially implemented to be compliant with such architecture.

 The minigame main class should extend **MiniGame** class, inside the EA4S namespace.
 Such class is realized using the [*State Pattern*](https://en.wikipedia.org/wiki/State_pattern)